This is Exactly How Long You Should Keep Thanksgiving Leftovers

-After days of preparation and planning, hours spent cooking in the kitchen, and just minutes devoted to devouring the festive meal, Thanksgiving can leave us in more than just a food coma.
+After days of preparation and planning, hours spent cooking in the kitchen, and just minutes devoted to devouring a festive meal, Thanksgiving can leave us in more than just a food coma.

-But even after revisiting the dining room table for seconds (and maybe even thirds), there’s usually always enough leftovers to feed the family for lunch the next day.
-In fact, those leftovers are one of the fan-favorites of turkey day.
-According to The Harris Poll, 79 percent of Americans agree that “having a fridge full of leftovers is the best thing about hosting Thanksgiving.”
+But even after revisiting the dining room table for seconds (and maybe even thirds), there’s usually always enough leftovers to feed the family for lunch the next day—and possibly for quite a few days after that, depending on how many people you’re hosting.
+We all know leftovers are one of the fan-favorites of Turkey Day, and according to The Harris Poll, 79 percent of Americans agree that “having a fridge full of leftovers is the best thing about hosting Thanksgiving.”

-While keeping leftovers seems like a no-brainer, if not done properly, this easy and frugal fix may make you sick post-giving thanks.
+While keeping leftovers seems like a no-brainer, if not done properly, this easy and frugal fix may make you sick (and no one wants to be sick around the holidays!).
 That’s why it’s important to understand food safety techniques when it comes to wrapping up your turkey and sides.
-Read on to discover the steps you should take when it comes to extending your day of thanks.
+Read on to discover the steps you should take when it comes to packing up and storing your Thanksgiving leftovers.

 Check the Time Before You Tub

 Not all post-meal leftovers will be OK to store, so it’s important to note which ones are OK to put in food storage containers—and which ones you’re better off tossing.
 Leaving your cooked leftovers at room temperature for more than two hours can result in contamination by the bacterium Clostridium perfringens, which is the second most common bacterial cause of food poisoning.